What parents need to know

 Parents Need to Know

 Parents need to know that Monsters, Inc. is about closet monsters, but from their point of view -- scaring kids is their 9-to-5 job.
 Kids might be scared of the movie's concept initially, but they'll soon figure out that the monster Sulley is a softy who takes care of the little girl in the story who isn't the least bit afraid of him.
-However there's one scene where a monster the child does fear straps her to a chair and tries to steel her screams.
+However there's one scene where a monster the child does fear straps her to a chair and tries to steal her screams.
 Kids will find it funny that most monsters fear any contact with kids -- when one monster gets a child's sock on him the whole factory panics and biohazard workers quarantine and shave him.
 Young kids may need help understanding what the monsters in yellow suits are doing to him and why.
 Note: The 3-D version amps up the intensity.

 What's the story?